ASU-CS-Research/label-studio-yolov8-backend/README.md

 ## Training
 Model training is **not included** in this project.
-This will probably be added later.
+This may be added later.